Vyral/base-template/_posts/2018-06-06-answering-your-questions-about-central-florida-title-companies.md

 Some people may be more comfortable using an attorney because that is what they are used to doing. **Nona Title has an attorney on staff** specifically for those individuals.
 There is an additional fee, but the attorney can review the policy for them.

-If you have any additional questions for Michael, you can contact him at (407) 556-3798 or visit his website at [www.nonatitle.com](http://www.nonatitle.com/).
+If you have any additional questions for Michael, you can contact him at (407) 556-3798 or visit his website at [www.nonatitle.com](http://www.nonatitle.com/){: target="_blank"}.

 If you have any additional questions for me or are interested in buying or selling, please feel free to call or email me.
 I look forward to speaking with you soon.